-INSTITUT GASTON BERGER Tracking of applications and entries from under-represented groups - 2012-2021 Arnaud Trollé - Monitoring Unit, Institut Gaston Berger Under the direction of Sonia Béchet - Director, Institut Gaston Berger November 2022 Table of Contents 1 Applicants and entrants into the INSA Group: Students of foreign nationality 1 1.1 Rate of foreign students among applicants 1 1.2 Rate of foreign students among entrants 1 2 App licants and entrants into the INSA Group: Low-income students 2 2.1 Rate of scholarship holders among applicants 2 2.2 Rate of scholarship holders among entrants 2 3 Enro olment at INSA Lyon: Students with disabilities 4 This summary sheet, produced by the Monitoring Unit of the Institut Gaston Berger, shows the tracking of applicants and entrants into the INSA Group (INSA schools and partner schools) from under-represented groups over the period 2012-2021.
+INSTITUT GASTON BERGER Tracking of applications and entries from under-represented groups - 2012-2022 Arnaud Trollé - Monitoring Unit, Institut Gaston Berger - INSA Lyon November 2023 0 Table of Contents 1 Applicants and entrants into the INSA Group: Students of foreign nationality 1 1.1 Rate of foreign students among applicants 1 1.2 Rate of foreign students among entrants 1 2 App licants and entrants into the INSA Group: Low-income students 2 2.1 Rate of scholarship holders among applicants 2 2.2 Rate of scholarship holders among entrants 2 3 Enro olment at INSA Lyon: Students with disabilities 4 This summary sheet, produced by the Monitoring Unit of the Institut Gaston Berger1, shows the tracking of applicants and entrants into the INSA Group (INSA schools and partner schools) from under-represented groups over the period 2012-2022.
 The under-represented groups studied here are students of foreign nationality, low-income students (i.e. scholarship holders) and students with disabilities.
 The tracking of female applicants and entrants into the INSA Group is specifically addressed in another summary sheet.
 The statistics presented in this document cover only students who applied to the INSA Group to start an engineering course in the first year (post-baccalaureate), i.e. the Group's main recruitment pool.
-1 Applicants and entrants into the INSA Group: Students of foreign nationality 1.1 Rate of foreign students among applicants Despite a rebound observed in 2016, the rate of foreign students among INSA Group applicants is continuing to decrease (12.4% in 2021, compared to 18.9% in 2012; see figure 1).
+1 Applicants and entrants into the INSA Group: Students of foreign nationality 1.1 Rate of foreign students among applicants Despite a rebound observed in 2016, the rate of foreign students among INSA Group applicants decreased between 2012 and 2021 (12.4% in 2021, 18.9% in 2012; see figure 1).
+But in 2022, this rate increased largely (+4.5 points, compared to 2021).

-Figure 1: Change in the rate of foreign students among INSA Group applicants, between 2012 and 2021.
-1.2 Rate of foreign students among entrants In contrast to the rate of foreign students among applicants, the rate of foreign students among entrants continued to increase between 2012 and 2018 (+2 points approximately; see figure 2).
-However, from 2018 onwards, this rate has highly fluctuated up and down (19.1% in 2018, down to 16.4% in 2019, up to 19.7% in 2020, and finally down to 16.3% in 2021). &lt;sup>1 https://institut-gaston-berger.insa-lyon.fr/content/lobservatoire-de-linstitut-gaston-berger-0.
+Figure 1: Change in the rate of foreign students among INSA Group applicants, between 2012 and 2022.
+1.2 Rate of foreign students among entrants In contrast to the rate of foreign students among applicants, the rate of foreign students among entrants increased between 2012 and 2018 (+2 points approximately; see figure 2).
+However, from 2018 onwards, this rate has highly fluctuated up and down.
+In 2022, 19.8% of entrants were foreign students.
+1 https://institut-gaston-berger.insa-lyon.fr/content/lobservatoire-de-linstitut-gaston-berger-0.